Certain permanent life insurance policies offer lifelong coverage and also bundle as an investment tool.

 What Types of Life Insurance Have Cash Value?

-Permanent life insurance policies last for your entire lifetime, as long as you make the premium payments.
-Permanent life insurance products are further divided into various sub-types, and only two of them — whole life and universal life — accumulate cash value.
+Permanent life insurance policies last for your entire lifetime, as long as you pay premiums according to the policy requirements.
+The products are further divided into various sub-types, and only two of them — whole life and universal life — accumulate cash value.

 Whole life insurance